Azerbaijan

 - Interpreter Notes

-- Interpreters should be aware of cultural nuances and respect the formal communication style prevalent in Azerbaijani culture.
+- Interpreters should be aware of regional dialects and cultural nuances when providing services.

 - Documentation Traditions